Last updated on March 8, 2023

 #9.
 Tatyova, Benthic Druid

-We’re into the single digits now with Tatyova, Benthic Druid, a landfall commander that gains you life and, more importantly, draws you cards!
-Card draw is always welcome in Commander, especially in landfall decks where you’re constantly in need of more lands to play.
+I'm getting into the best of the best with Tatyova, Benthic Druid, a landfall commander that gains you life and, more importantly, draws you cards!
+Card draw is always welcome in Commander, especially in landfall decks where you’re constantly in need of more blue and green lands to play.

 Crucible of Worlds and Ramunap Excavator are the most important cards in your deck in combination with fetch lands.
 They keep your landfall triggers consistent which is the most common way to stumble when piloting a lands deck.